 A Conscious Dependence on the Holy Spirit

 One of the primary images of salvation in the New Testament is that of being adopted into God's loving family.
 The Holy Spirit is the "genetic link" for members of the family of God.
 It is through the Spirit that we are able to access God, to hear the word of God, receive grace and power to live a new life, and to give and receive the love of God to and from others.
 A conscious dependence on the Holy Spirit is not only for individuals.
-It is the source of our efforts to live God's love together in community.
+It is the source that empowers our community to live God's love together.

 The Reality of Freedom in Christ

 There is a famous saying developed from the teaching of Lutheran theologian Rupertus Meldenius: "In essentials, unity.
 In doubtful things, liberty.
 In all things, charity."
 Part of what it means to live God's love is to exercise humble charity in how we handle the uncertain or "doubtful" things.
-For us, that means to create space for differences of perspective, experience, opinion and conviction on non-essential matters.
-As one early leader of the Covenant Church put it, this is freedom is that gift that God gives us and is often the last to mature within us.
-Full maturity and understanding await the day when "the kingdoms of this world become the kingdom of our God and of his Christ, when he shall reign forever and ever" (Revelation 11).
+For us, that means to create space for differences of perspective, experience, opinion and conviction on non-essential matters of faith.
+Many churches divide, for example, over the question of whether baptism should be performed at infancy or when one is old enough to make his or her own choice.
+Both approaches are supported by the Scriptures.
+The freedom in Christ that we practice creates space for both practices.
+Freedom, to us, does not mean "anything goes," but rather is an invitation to the more messy but fruitful work of reasoning together through the word of God.

 CLICK HERE to learn more about the Evangelical Covenant Church.